 Give Me That Old Time Socialism – An interesting piece of early Oklahoma history, a flirtation with socialism.

 Genealogically Speaking: It’s Time to Rake the Leaves – October is Family History Month and a good time to “rake the leaves” on and around our Ancestry.com trees.

-Enjoy your free samples and then consider one of our affordable subscription plans, including the special non-recurring one-year subscription: https://digging-history.com/digging-history-magazine-subscription/
+Enjoy your free samples and then consider one of our affordable subscription plans: https://digging-history.com/digging-history-magazine-subscription/